sreymja/appsync-rds-cdk-template/docs/Blog.md

 ### Where's the tests?
 There's not many points in the code that we can do unit tests.
 The API is just an, albeit complex, infrastructure definition.
 I think the only real way to test this is to check it's all working in the environment.
 Ideally we'd have automated testing and anything we'd generated would have test generated at the same time.
+If it's a backend for a frontend then you could run a full integration suite of tests using cypress or testcafe
 ### Going round the houses or round the bend?
 The feedback loop for small changes is daunting.
 Write your code then wait many minutes for the changes to deploy then see if it worked.
 That's nothing like the kind of feedback we're used to working on a local dev environment or using TDD.